-Our Team (Members and Contributing Authors/Associates)
+Our Team (Members, Authors and Associates)

 Animesh Roul is the Executive Director of Society for the Study of Peace and Conflict.
 He is involved with independent think tanks, media houses, and policy organizations in India and abroad.
 He holds a Master of Philosophy (M.Phil.) degree from the School of International Studies, Jawaharlal Nehru University, New Delhi.
 He has a master's degree in Modern Indian History and specializes in counterterrorism, radical Islam, terror financing, armed conflict and issues relating to arms control and proliferation in South Asia.
 He has written extensively on these subject areas in journals, policy magazines, and the press, including Terrorism Monitor, the CTC Sentinel, Jane’s Intelligence Review, Militant Leadership Monitor, ISN Security Watch, Non Proliferation Review, NBR Analysis and CBW Magazine, among others.
 Recently he coauthored a book on the India’s indigenous terror group (‘Indian Mujahideen: Computational Analysis and Public Policy, Springer, New York, 2013).